jomariya23156/customer-analytics-stp/README.md

 ref: https://www.yieldify.com/blog/stp-marketing-model/

 ## Data explanation
 &nbsp;&nbsp;&nbsp;&nbsp;This is a data from chocolate candy bar sales a local store in FMCG (Fast-Moving Consumer Goods) market.
 The data was modified to protect the customer privacy.
-We have 2 data files in total; 1 for segmentation and 1 for analysis.
+We have 2 data files in total; 1 for segmentation and 1 for analysis, and we have 2 data-legend for both dataset.

 ***Please refer to the files in 'dataset' folder for full data***